notCactus/your-thoughts/README.md

 Your Thoughts is an app that helps you destress by allowing you to anonymously share your thoughts and read other people's thoughts.

-This project was mad under the flutter hackathon #Hack20.
+This project was made under the flutter hackathon #Hack20.

 ## Installation
 1. Download this repository and install Flutter on your computer.